human-internet/humanid-core/README.md

 ![Class/Entity Relationship Diagram](erd.png)

-## Examples
+## Web Login Examples

 Web login implementation example can be found in `http://localhost:3000/examples/login.html` (publishing from `examples/` dir).

-To simulate web login without mobile device, follow these steps:
+To simulate web login with push notification, follow these steps:

+0. Make sure Push Notification configuration above has been done
 1. Open in a tab `http://localhost:3000/examples/confirm.html` and **allow** notification.
 Leave it open
-2. Open in **another** tab `http://localhost:3000/examples/login.html` enter country code & phone number (demo data provided above) and click **Sign In**
+2. Open in **another** tab `http://localhost:3000/examples/login.html` enter country code & phone number (demo data provided above) and click **Login by App**
 3. Go to previous tab that points to `http://localhost:3000/examples/confirm.html`.
 A confirmation dialog should be shown.
 Click **Confirm**
-4. Go to the other tab `http://localhost:3000/examples/login.html` and you should see **success** alert
+4. Return to tab `http://localhost:3000/examples/login.html`.
+In less than 5 seconds, you should be redirected to `http://localhost:3000/examples/secured.html`

-> In the actual implementation, every actions in `confirm.html` can only be done from mobile device.
+> In the actual implementation, every actions in `confirm.html` **can only be done** from mobile device.
 Because it requires login hash which should be kept secret per user/app.

+To simulate web login with OTP SMS, follow these steps:

+0. Make sure SMS OTP/Verification above has been done, and you have register a valid phone number using [POST /mobile/users/register](https://humanid.herokuapp.com/#api-Mobile-RegisterUser)
+1. Open `http://localhost:3000/examples/login.html` enter country code & phone number (demo data provided above) and click **Login by SMS**
+2. Wait for SMS containing OTP, enter it to the form, then click **Verify & Login**
+3. You should be redirected to `http://localhost:3000/examples/secured.html`

 ## Mobile API Recipes